 Custody cases can get tricky, which is why you need a strong advocate by your side helping you make the right decisions for you and your children.
 As a dedicated divorce attorney for over 20 years, my practice focuses on men’s complex custody issues like parental alienation and custodial interference.
 I have handled all of the intricacies of New Jersey custody laws and always fight for your rights as a father; particularly where it comes to your relationship with your kids.

-Men’s Complex Custody Issues: Can Fathers Get Custody?
+New Jersey Men’s Complex Custody Issues: Can Fathers Get Custody?

-You might feel like you may get the short end of the stick simply because you are a man; the dad.
+You might feel like you may get the short end of the stick simply because you are a man, the dad.
 If you are actively engaged in your children’s lives, the courts should respect that.
 From the beginning of our relationship, we will state your intent to have shared or full custody of your children.
 It’s becoming more and more common for judges to see the value that you bring to the lives of your children…not just the mother.

 “I am a Police Officer for Essex County New Jersey.
 I was having a custody battle with my 5-year-old child’s mother who was moving out of the state.
 I needed a lawyer who focused on domestic issues in a fair and impartial manner.
 Brad Micklin represented me and helped me get joint custody, reduce child support and dropped all false charges thrown at me by the child’s mom.
 I am living proof that if not for Mr. Brad Micklin, I would not be employed as a Police Officer today.” – Albert P.